Airén: History

 In his book "Cepas del Mundo" (1997), José Peñín gives the origin of Airén as being in La Mancha, from where two thirds of all the grapes grown in Spain come from.
 It is absolutely the dominant variety in this region, especially so in Ciudad Real and Toledo, and slightly less so in Albacete and Cuenca.
 It can also be found further south in Montilla-Moriles.
 Peñín describes the wine made from Airén as follows:

 Airén has had a bad press, more due to the processes used which never did it justice, rather than for the quality of the vine itself.
 In the past, there was a double problem of low productivity, due mainly to the low density of the plantations, along with the traditional method of fermenting in terra cotta fermentation vats.
 In addition, almost all the wine was sent to other regions to mix in with other musts or for distillation.
 In general, the wine [from Airén] are characterised by a pallid colour with yellow iridescences; in the nose, mature fruit can be noted (banana, pineapple or grapefruit), and in the mouth, despite a certain lack of acidity, they are quite tasty and pleasant, easy to drink, though not ‘elegant’.
 The best ones have a fresh bouquet of roses, with a fine harmonious taste that does not leave false tastes at the back of the mouth.

 Peñín goes on to comment on the agronomic characteristics:

 Late sprouting and maturing variety.
 Alcoholic content of about 13 or 14°.
 The vine is perfectly adapted to the harsh arid climate of La Mancha, its calcareous soils, and at up to 700 m above sea level.
 It is very resistant to drought and to diseases, which explains its extensive planting after the phylloxera crisis.

 From this bibliography, it can be observed that two types of Airén (Lairén or Layrén) are described: one is the variety extensively grown in La Mancha and which is cited in the first reference by Clemente, by Abela, by García de los Salmones, by Marcilla, by Hidalgo, by Jancis Robinson, and by Peñín.
 The second type of Airén (Layrén or Datileña) is a table grape used to produce raisins and which is described by Alonso de Herrera, in the second reference by Clemente, and by Fernández de Bobadilla.
 The first mention of the name Airén (currently the most widely used denomination to define this variety) is in the citation by García de los Salmones (1914) in the province of Albacete.

 Regions

 Airén is by far the most abundant in the Valdepeñas and La Mancha DOs, very abundant in the provinces of Ciudad Real, Toledo, and only slightly less so in Albacete and Cuenca.
-The low vine density of Airén in La Mancha has led to it being the known as the largest area, planted to a single grape variety, in the world It can also be found significantly in Madrid and as far south as Montilla-Moriles.
+The low vine density of Airén in La Mancha has led it to be known as the largest area, planted to a single grape variety, in the world.
+It can also be found significantly in Madrid and as far south as Montilla-Moriles.